earthly/website/blog/_posts/2023-12-29-generating-sbom.md

 Whether you choose [Syft](https://github.com/anchore/syft), [Tern](https://github.com/tern-tools/tern), [Kubernetes bom](https://github.com/kubernetes-sigs/bom), [SPDX SBOM Generator](https://github.com/opensbom-generator/spdx-sbom-generator), [CycloneDX Generator](https://github.com/CycloneDX/cdxgen), or another solution altogether, regularly generating SBOMs is a best practice step to reduce risks and stay informed about your supply chain security.

+As you integrate these tools into your workflow, consider enhancing your build process with [Earthly](https://cloud.earthly.dev/login).
+Earthly complements SBOM tools by providing a consistent and secure environment for your builds, ensuring that the transparency you achieve with SBOMs extends to the build process itself.

 {% include_html cta/bottom-cta.html %}